X / Twitter Question

 Why the native mobile experience feels confusing

 Many people expect the X mobile app to include the same scheduling controls they read about for X Pro or ads.x.com.
-But the X mobile app is focused on posting, replying, and drafts, not scheduled posts.
+But the X mobile app is focused on posting, replying, and drafts, not regular scheduled posts.

 What actually works from a phone